A Guide to Retainer Fees for Lawyers

 Retainer fees provide a multitude of benefits to law firms, from promoting stronger client relationships to improving cash flow.
 Clients also win as they gain confidence in knowing that they’ll have access to a lawyer’s time for future needs.
 Legal technology solutions, like Clio Payments, can do a lot of the heavy lifting in handling the administrative side of retainer fees, such as automated payment reminders and splitting bills for multiple payers.

-Try Clio for free and see how you can upgrade your law firm’s billing processes today!
+Book a personalized Clio demo today and let us show you around to see how you can upgrade your law firm’s billing processes today!

 Categorized in: Accounting